JoaquinOlivero/FoodieMakersGo/README.md

 ## Tech used:
 ### Go
-- The Fiber framework is used for the REST api and the websocket server.
+- The Fiber framework was used for the REST api and the websocket server.
 - JWT encrypted authentication.

 ### PostgreSQL